vickraj/Elliptic-Curve-Crypto/README.md

 ## Dependencies:
-sympy -- calculating the weil pairing in particular, among other things, uses sympy. numpy -- several calculations use numpy's pseudo random number generator.
+sympy -- calculating the weil pairing in particular, among other things, uses sympy. numpy -- several calculations use numpy's pseudo random number generator or numpy arrays

 ## Usage:
 The ecc.py file has examples of all of the other modules being used, as well as a small terminal that allows one to use these.